NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 ### Key AWS Services

 1. **Preparation**
   AWS Config provides a detailed inventory of your AWS resources and configuration, and continuously records configuration changes.
-AWS Service Catalog helps to create a standarized set of service offerings that are aligned to best practices.
+AWS Service Catalog helps to create a standardized set of service offerings that are aligned to best practices.
 Designing workloads that use automation with services like AutoScaling, AWS SQS are good methods to ensure continuous operations in the event of unexpected operational events.
 2. **Operations**
   AWS CodeCommit, AWS CodeDeploy and AWS CodePipeline can be used to manage and automate code changes to AWS workloads.
 Use AWS SDKs or 3rd party libs to automate operational changes.
 Use AWS CloudTrail to audit and track changes made to AWS environments
 3. **Responses**